 6 Clever Ways to Add a Breakfast Bar to Your Kitchen

-And even though at first glance there may not be room for a traditional breakfast bar within every kitchen layout, here are 6 innovative solutions to incorporate a breakfast bar into your kitchen design.
+While at first glance there may not be room for a traditional breakfast bar within every kitchen layout, here are 6 innovative solutions to incorporate a breakfast bar into your kitchen design.

 1. Indent into your bench